JSydll/YoT/doc/yocto.md

 ### Configuration of enabled features from the 'outside' (of bitbake)

-**Approach**: Configuration happens through environment variables exported into the bitbake environment.
+Configuration happens through environment variables exported into the bitbake environment.

 Each layer then appends to the IMAGE_INSTALL or DISTRO_FEATURES variables or implements case logic depending on the env vars.